Whoaa512/starred/README.md

 ## JavaScript

+- [idosal/assistant-chat-gpt](https://github.com/idosal/assistant-chat-gpt) - A Chrome browser extension that embeds ChatGPT as a hands-free voice assistant
+- [liady/ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link
 - [ehmicky/modern-errors](https://github.com/ehmicky/modern-errors) - Handle errors in a simple, stable, consistent way
 - [mojolicious/mojo.js](https://github.com/mojolicious/mojo.js) - :unicorn: The Mojolicious real-time web framework for Node.js
 - [acss-io/atomizer](https://github.com/acss-io/atomizer) - A library to create small, reusable CSS that scales as your website grows.